-Approximately 9% of population of the European area (including Turkey) has been exposed to concentrations exceeding the EU annual limit value (ALV) of 40 $\mu g \cdot m^{-3}$; the same is the case for about 3 % for the European population excluding Turkey and for 2 % of the EU-28 population.
+Approximately 9% of population of the European area (including Turkey) has been exposed to concentrations exceeding the EU annual limit value (ALV) of 40 μ g·m-3; the same is the case for about 3 % for the European population excluding Turkey and for 2 % of the EU-28 population.
 In Albania, Cyprus, Greece, North Macedonia, Serbia including Kosovo1 and Turkey, more than 30 % of the population is exposed to concentrations above the ALV.
+A limited fraction of the population (3 - 15 %) is exposed to concentrations above the ALV.
 A limited fraction of the population (3 - 15 %) is exposed to concentrations above the ALV in Bosnia & Herzegovina, Bulgaria, Italy, Montenegro and Poland.
 However, as the current mapping methodology tends to underestimate high values (see Annex 3, Section A3.1), the exceedance percentage will most likely be underestimated.
-Additional population exposure above the ALV could therefore be expected in countries like Bulgaria, Serbia or Albania where a relatively large fraction of the population lives in areas with concentration levels above 30 $\mu g \cdot m^{-3}$.
+Additional population exposure above the ALV could therefore be expected in countries like Bulgaria, Serbia or Albania where a relatively large fraction of the population lives in areas with concentration levels above 30 μ g·m-3.

-The European-wide population-weighted concentration of the annual average for 2017 is estimated to be about 23 $\mu g \cdot m^{-3}$ including Turkey, 21 $\mu g \cdot m^{-3}$ without Turkey, and 20 $\mu g \cdot m^{-3}$ for the EU-28 only.
+The European-wide population-weighted concentration of the annual average for 2017 is estimated to be about 23 μ g·m-3 including Turkey, 21 μ g·m-3 without Turkey, and 20 μ g·m-3 for the EU-28 only.

-Figure 2.1 shows, for the whole mapped area (that is, all Europe including Turkey), the population frequency distribution for exposure classes of 1 μ g·m-3.
-One can see the highest population frequency for classes between 14 and 18 μ g·m-3.
-And quite continuous decline of population frequency for classes between 20 and 35 μ g·m-3 and beyond 40 μ g·m-3.
+Figure 2.1 shows, for the whole mapped area (that is, all Europe including Turkey), the population frequency distribution for exposure classes of $1 \ \mu g \cdot m^{-3}$.
+One can see the highest population frequency for classes between 14 and 18 $\ \mu g \cdot m^{-3}$.
+And quite continuous decline of population frequency for classes between 20 and 35 $\ \mu g \cdot m^{-3}$ and beyond 40 $\ \mu g \cdot m^{-3}$.